jebalirami7/Spring-Project/README.md

 ### Prerequisites

-Before you begin, ensure you have the following prerequisites installed:
+Before you begin , ensure you have the following prerequisites installed:

 #### For Spring Boot (Backend)